 Like we always advise travelers, going on any trip, to bring some cash.

 If you are worried about how to change the U.S. Dollars into Dominican pesos?
 Don’t sweat it!
 It takes just a snap of a finger to be achieved.
-That is to say, exchanging U.S dollars to Dominican pesos is relatively easy.
+That is to say, exchanging U.S dollars for Dominican pesos is relatively easy.

 In Punta Cana, you can use dollars to make small purchases such as souvenirs, gift accessories, etc. Expect to tip the same in the resort as in the United States.
 A few dollars to anyone who helps carry your bags and the housekeeping staff aren’t many troubles.